A-10.4 Projection

 Based on the definition of orthogonal projection, the following properties are derived:

-Orthogonal Basis: In an n-dimensional vector space, any mutually orthogonal n vectors in the vector space span a plane (or subspace) P that is identical to the entire vector space.
-Further, an orthogonal projection of any vector in the vector space on P is guaranteed to be a unique vector.
+Orthogonal Basis: In an n-dimensional vector space, any mutually orthogonal n vectors in the vector space span the subspace P that is identical to the entire vector space.
+Further, the orthogonal projection of any vector in the vector space on P is guaranteed to be a unique vector.

 โŸจTheoremย A-10.4โŸฉ Uniqueness of Transformed Vectors